-- f) Community support services, and - g) Psychoeducation. - 2.
-ICORT providers must have the following staff: - a) Team Leader which must be a full-time Master's Level Mental Health Therapist, - b) A full-time registered nurse, - c) A full-time equivalent Certified Peer Support Specialist Professional, and - d) If deemed necessary by the DMH, a part-time Community Support Specialist must be added to ICORT. - 3.
+- f) Community support services, - g) Skill building groups, including but not limited to: - 1) Social skills training, - 2) Self-esteem building, - 3) Anger control, - 4) Conflict resolution, and - 5) Daily living skills. - 2.
+ICORT providers must have the following staff: - a) Team Leader which must be a full-time Master's Level Mental Health Therapist, - b) A full-time registered nurse, - c) A full-time equivalent Certified Peer Support Specialist Professional, - d) A part-time clerical personnel, and - e) If deemed necessary by the DMH, a part-time Community Support Specialist must be added to ICORT. - 3.
 ICORT services must be included in a treatment plan approved by one (1) of the providers listed in Miss.
 Admin.
 Code.
+Title 23, Part 106, Rule 1.1.B.1. through B.8. - 4.
+Development and revision of a specific treatment plan based on the information collected through the assessment which must include: - a) Goals and actions to address the medical, social, educational, and other services needed by the beneficiary, - b) Activities such as ensuring the active participation of the beneficiary and working with the beneficiary or beneficiary's representative and others to develop goals, and - c) A course of action to respond to the assessed needs of the beneficiary. - 5.
+Referral and related activities to help the beneficiary obtain needed services, including but not limited to:

+Scheduling appointments, and

-Title 23, Part 106, Rule 1.1.B.1. through B.9. - R. The Division of Medicaid covers up to two hundred (200) fifteen (15) minute units per state fiscal year of medically necessary peer support services. - 1.
+- b) Linking the beneficiary with medical, social and educational providers or other programs and services that provide needed services as identified in the treatment plan. - 6.
+Monitoring and follow-up activities to ensure the treatment plan is effectively implemented and adequately addresses the needs of the beneficiary conducted annually and as necessary to ensure: - a) Services are being furnished in accordance with the beneficiary's treatment plan, - b) Services in the treatment plan are adequate, and - c) Any necessary changes to the treatment plan are made based on any changes in the needs or status of the beneficiary. - R. The Division of Medicaid covers up to two hundred (200) fifteen (15) minute units per state fiscal year of medically necessary peer support services. - 1.
 Peer support services must include: - a) Development of a recovery support plan, and - b) Skill building for coping with and managing symptoms while utilizing natural resources, and the preservation and enhancement of community living skills. - 2.
+Services must be provided by a certified Peer Support Specialist Professional. - S. The Division of Medicaid covers medically necessary opioid treatment services that comply with all state and federal requirements. - 1.
+Opioid Treatment services include, but are not limited to: - a) Assessments, - b) Laboratory services, - c) Physician services including Medication Evaluation and Management, - d) Medication Administration, - e) Therapy Services, - f) Medical Services, and - g) Pharmacy Services.

+- 2. Opioid treatment services are provided by professionals operating within their scope of practice as part of a DMH certified opioid treatment program. - 3.
+Physician visits provided as part of an opioid treatment program do not count toward the beneficiary's physician visit annual limit.

-Services must be provided by a certified Peer Support Specialist Professional. - Source: 42 C.F.R. §§ 440.130, 440.169; Miss.
-Code Ann. §§ 43-13-117, 43-13-121. - History: Revised eff.
-07/01/2021; Revised and renumbered to correspond with MS SPA 20-0022 (eff.
+Source: 42 C.F.R. §§ 440.130, 440.169; Miss.
+Code Ann. §§ 43-13-117, 43-13-121.

+History: Revised to correspond with MS SPA 20-0023 (eff.
+10/1/20) eff.
+02/01/2022; Revised and renumbered to correspond with MS SPA 20-0022 (eff.
 09/01/20) eff.
-11/01/2020. - Rule 1.4: Non-Covered Services - A. The Division of Medicaid does not cover community mental health services that: - 1.
-Are not medically necessary, - 2.
-Are not prior authorized by the Division of Medicaid, Utilization Management/Quality Improvement Organization (UM/QIO) or designee, if required, and
+11/01/2020.

+Rule 1.4: Non-Covered Services